TFAGaming/TFAGaming/README.md

   <img src="https://komarev.com/ghpvc/?username=tfagaming&label=Profile%20views:&color=brightgreen">
 </p>

-Hi there, I'm **T.F.A**, a 17 years old Discord bot developer.
-I started programming the first time back in 2016 using HTML and JavaScript only, learning about the Discord API since 2019, and making npm packages since 2022.
-I used to code Discord bots in JavaScript, but now, I use TypeScript.
-I have made a lot of public projects that are popular, check them out by [clicking here](https://github.com/TFAGaming?tab=repositories).
+Hi there, I'm **T.F.A**, a 17 years old self-taught developer, focusing on APIs such as Discord API.
+I started programming for the first time back in 2016 about web development, now I'm focusing on APIs, and importantly the Discord API.
+I used to code Discord bots in JavaScript, but now, I use TypeScript because the types are very required nowadays.

-I really love to make Discord bots because it's enjoyable and very creative.
-You can create many bot projects as many as you want, and that's what I'm doing.
-I'm sharing my projects to the public, so they can learn how Discord bot works.

-If you wonder why my name is "T.F.A", welp, it's my in real life name.
-The **T** is my first name, the **F** and **A** are my last name.
+If you wonder why my name is "T.F.A", well, it's my real-life name.
+The **T** is my first name, and the **F** and **A** is my last name.

 ## Skills & Tools